Opens a tracked file.

 import dvc.api with dvc.api.open( 'get-started/data.xml', repo='https://github.com/iterative/dataset-registry' ) as fd: # ... fd is a file descriptor that can be processed normally.

 Open a data or model file tracked in a DVC project and generate a corresponding file object.
-The file can be tracked by DVC or by Git.
+The file can be tracked by DVC (as an output) or by Git.

 The exact type of file object depends on the